versalitas/travel_search_backend/README.md

 ### Endpoints

-Open collection of endpoints in postman ans start testing.
+Open collection of endpoints in postman and test away.

+.
 ## The challenge:

 Technical Requirements: